 AnswerThePublic (Limited Free)

 AnswerThePublic visualizes the questions people ask around a keyword.
-The free tier gives you a few searches per day, which is enough if you plan your research.
+The free tier gives a limited number of searches per day, enough if you plan your research ahead.

 Turning Questions into FAQ Schema

-Here's our workflow: search "headless CMS" on AnswerThePublic and you get clusters of questions like:
+Here's the workflow: search "headless CMS" on AnswerThePublic and clusters of questions appear, such as:

 • What is a headless CMS?